 By purchasing SilverFast one usually gets a current version, thus for example the version 8.0 But one should anyway look for updates immediately after installing SilverFast, as there oftenly are smaller updates with corrected failures in the scan software.
 The smaller bug fixes are not counted up by the version numbers but by releases, for example from the version 8.0.0r1 to 8.0.0r2.

 Updates are available on the website of SilverFast for free.
-In our Newsletter (only available in German language), we are pleased to inform you about the current versions of SilverFast and other scan software.
 The updates within the releases (for example from 8.0.0r1 to 8.0.0r2) or the 3rd version stage (for example from 8.0 to 8.0.1) are provided by LaserSoft Imaging free of charge.
 Updates within the subversion are partly free of charge, but partly also with costs.
 Please contact us if you need further informations.

 If you want an update of an older version of SilverFast to a current one, you are welcome to contact us.
 As dealer and distributor of SilverFast, we can provide you all upgrades quickly and at a reasonable price.
 The upgrades from SilverFast Ai Studio to SilverFast Archive Suite or from SilverFast SE to Ai Studio are also possible.